Chemical Color Imaging

 • Novel classifications of chemical and molecular information by using image processing methods

-• Interpretation and processing of chemical and physical properties as relative information (expressed by colours)
+• Interpretation and processing of chemical and physical properties as relative information (expressed by colors)

 • Ratings of distributions of chemical and physical information by using image processing methods.